zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 Edit the /var/www/html/index.html file to report the instance name

-Now verify that the load balancer is working.
-You should be able to access both of the EC2 instances by refreshing the page.
+Now verify that the load balancer is working: use a browser from your hostOS to access both of the EC2 instances by refreshing the web page.
+Note that if you are using the Uni's network, it is likely that you cannot access the installed apache2.
+To address this issue, you have to switch to a non-uni network, e.g., using your mobile data as a personal hotspot.

 *IMPORTANT* When finished.
 Delete the Load balancer, target group,